TMUniversal/papercrypt/README.md

   techniques, securing your data with industry-standard algorithms.

 - **PDF Generation**: PaperCrypt can output PDF documents ready for printing, that include all the information needed to recover the encrypted data.
-Alternatively, you can also output a text file containing only headers and encrypted data.

-- **Data Integrity**: To verify the integrity of the data, PaperCrypt embeds checksums within the encrypted data portion of its documents.
+- **Data Integrity**: To verify the integrity of the data, PaperCrypt embeds checksums within the encrypted data section of its documents.
 This ensures that the data remains unaltered during backup and restoration processes.

-- **Offline Security**: By generating printable backup documents, PaperCrypt offers an offline storage to safeguards your sensitive data against online threats, as well as an option to store your data in an off-site location.
-  This provides an additional layer of security, as it ensures that your data remains safe and accessible even in the event of a catastrophic failure, malicious attack, or natural disaster.
+- **Offline Security**: By generating printable backup documents, PaperCrypt offers an offline solution to safeguard your sensitive data against online threats, as well as an option to store your data in an off-site location.
+This provides a layer of security, as it ensures that your data remains safe and accessible even in the event of a catastrophic failure, malicious attack, or natural disaster.

 ## Installation

 TODO(2023-08-11): Add installation instructions.

-### From Source
+### From source

 1. **Install Go**: Ensure you have Go installed.
 If not, you can download it from [here](https://go.dev/dl/).